Initiatives

 Create Community

-Online programs allow for an engaging way to convene students with diverse backgrounds and a range of interests to come together for active, ongoing reflection and expression.
+Beginner-friendly programs are an effective way to convene students from a range of backgrounds and facilitate active, ongoing reflection and expression.

 Improve Connection